planeturban/pyidock/README.md

 TX/RX on 13/12

-Charging works with 6th gen ipod nano but not 7th gen ipod classic (120GB).
+Charging works with 6th gen ipod nano and iPhone 4S but not 7th gen ipod classic (120GB).

 ## Useful information